 We love home shows.
 The transformational change is so satisfying and everyone is happy at the end of the episode.

 If we had one bone to pick with these shows it’s that they often gloss over the real costs of these types of projects.
 A cliffhanger before a commercial about how “this broken pipe could add $1,500 to my budget” seems dramatic.
-That $1,500 is only a reality if you have your own crew, and your job is to flip houses, and you don’t live in a place with a high cost of living like Washington DC, Virginia, Maryland, and Pennsylvania.
+That $1,500 is only a reality if you have your own crew, and your job is to flip houses, and you don’t live in a place with a high cost of living like Washington DC, Virginia, Maryland, Pennsylvania and Florida.

 And a six-to-eight-week timeline seems reasonable until you have to live in the house through it or out of a suitcase out of the house.
 The stress can’t be measured in dollars, but there is a cost to you.